Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

-\subsubsection{\textbf{Intent fidelity}.}
+\subsubsection{{Intent fidelity}.}

 \textit{Explicitly stated intentions govern the sourcing, filtering, and ranking of content in the feed.} Users should have an interface that allows them to specify directly what they want---and do not want---to see.
-This goal responds to prior work (\S\ref{rw:intent}) showing that optimizing for \textit{revealed} preferences (e.g., clicks, dwell time) often drives regrettable or addictive use ~\cite{tranModelingEngagementDisengagementCycle2019,cho2021reflect,milli2025engagement}).
-This allows users to isolate the personalization signal to what they explicitly instruct the system to do, preventing hidden optimization toward engagement and ensuring that their social media use aligns with their intended goals.
+This goal responds to prior work (\S\ref{rw:intent}) showing that optimizing for \textit{revealed} preferences (e.g., clicks, dwell time) often drives regrettable or addictive use ~\cite{tranModelingEngagementDisengagementCycle2019,cho2021reflect,milli2025engagement}.
+This lets users isolate the personalization signal to their instructions, preventing hidden optimization toward engagement and ensuring that their social media use aligns with their intended goals.